melchor629/raycastergl/README.md

 | 9  | `pillar.png` | Sprite |
 | 10 | `greenlight.png` | Sprite |

-The repository does not have the textures, they must be downloaded from the [tutorial][the-tutorial], which has a download link almost at the end.
+The repository does not have the textures, they will be downloaded from the [tutorial][the-tutorial] during build from a download link almost at the end.

 ## How to build